word lists

 Ranks: One and Four finished 2023 at the Tenderfoot rank, and just signed off with Second Class.
 One turns 18 in May and will age out – the goal is to get to First Class before then.
 All the skills ranks accomplished!

-Three rushed all the way to First Class with one of her friends and they got it together in August.
+Three rushed all the way to First Class with one of her friends and they earned it together in August.
 They both ranked up to Star in January.
-I think she needs to slow down a little and make sure she’s actually learned the skills instead of passing them off quickly and forgetting them.
+I think she needs to slow down a little and make sure she’s actually learned the skills instead of passing them off quickly and forgetting them, and frankly, I wonder if she actually did all the skills requirements in the first place.
+Getting to First Class in six months is too fast.

-2024 has its own set of fun challenges – that’s another blog post.
+2024 has its own set of challenges – that’s another blog post.

 putting down the armor of God